I. Electrodynamics of Carbon-based Nano-structures: Concepts, Problems and Applications

 University of Cassino and Southern Lazio, Cassino, Italy

-Sergey Maksimenko is Institute for Nuclear Problems, Belarus State University, Minsk, Belarus.
-His main research focuses are on the electromagnetic properties of carbon nanotubes and nanotube-based arrays, thelectromagnetics of quantum dots and excitonic composites and the design and development of nano-carbon based electromagnetic materials for terahertz and microwave applications.
+Sergey Maksimenko is Professor at and Director of the Institute for Nuclear Problems, Belarusian State University, Minsk, Belarus.
+His main research focuses on the electromagnetic properties of different forms of nanocarbon including carbon nanotubes and graphene, and the design and development of nano-carbon based electromagnetic materials for terahertz and microwave applications.

 Belarus State University, Minsk, Belarus

-Yuri P. Svirko is Professor at the Institute of Photonics, University of Eastern Finland, His research interests concern interaction of laser radiation with nanostructures, plasmonics and metamaterials.
-Prof Svirko is a co-author of about 130 publications in peer-reviewed journals and three research monographs.
+Yuri P. Svirko is Professor at the Institute of Photonics, University of Eastern Finland.
+His research interests concern nonlinear optics, carbon nanomaterials and plasmonics.
+Prof Svirko is a co-author of about 190 publications in peer-reviewed journals and two research monographs.